 That got me to thinking.

-I haven’t been shy with marriage being hard for me.
+I haven’t been shy about marriage being hard for me (in fact, I talk about it on my about me page).
 I really have my own will, and I want to follow through on that and not have to wait for others or consider their needs.

 Me, Me, Me.